ApyCoder1/Real-Time-Restricted-Area-Monitoring-With-Yolo/README.md

-# Installation Guide for Real-Time Restricted Area Monitoring System
+# Real-Time Restricted Area Monitoring System

 ## Prerequisites
 Ensure you have Python 3.12 or later installed.
 You can check your version using: